roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

  "Well," she purred with a wink, "I dunno about any other 18 year olds -- but if that big married dick gets tired of your wife again, there's no way I'd say no to you either!"

  She was back in business, finding married men to fuck.
-Report_Story #1